5 Star Travel Insurance from Admiral

 Admiral provides you with 24-hour emergency support so you'll be able to reach someone at any time if the worst were to happen.

-You can be insured almost anywhere worldwide and not only that, but also for a range of activities, including skiing, scuba diving, windsurfing, canoeing and more.
+You can be insured almost anywhere worldwide and for a range of fun activities such as skiing, scuba diving, windsurfing, canoeing and more.

-There's always a lot to worry about before heading off abroad, but if you purchase an Admiral Travel Insurance policy, you'll have one less thing on your mind.
+There's always a lot to worry about before heading off abroad, but if you buy Admiral Travel Insurance, you'll have one less thing on your mind.

 You can then jet off safe in the knowledge that:

 You can make a claim for the cost of extra transport, accommodation and administration costs you have to pay to get a replacement passport or emergency travel document.
 We’ll pay up to £300, £400 or £500 (depending on your tier of cover) towards these costs.

 Please keep all receipts and obtain written confirmation from the embassy/consulate showing the date of the incident and cost of the replacement passport.

 Call Medical Screening on 0333 234 9913 to discuss your condition and you may still be able to get travel insurance.